Medical Laboratory Assistant

 • specimen collection and handling

-You will participate in supervised clinical experiences, for a total of 8 weeks of training.
+You will participate in supervised clinical experiences, for a total of eight weeks of training.
 Your clinicals will give you practical experience in a specific area: histology, specimen management, phlebotomy and microbiology.
 These clinical experiences take place at various sites around the province.

 You can transfer several Medical Laboratory Assistant courses into Saskatchewan Polytechnic Health Sciences diploma programs, including Combined Laboratory and X-Ray Technology, Cytotechnology, Medical Laboratory Technology and Medical Radiologic Technology.

-Each year, 16 students are accepted to this program.
+Each year, 21 students are accepted to this program.

-Students will experience a mix of traditional lectures, web-assisted learning, practical labs and clinical practicum.
-For this program, there is a heavy workload with 15 - 20 hours/week of homework.
-Classes are Monday - Friday with variable hours between 8 a.m. and 7 p.m.
-Clinical practicum hours will coincide with health care hours, and may include early morning start times (5 or 6 a.m.), evening, night, and weekend shifts.
+• Clinical practicum hours will coincide with health care hours, and may include early morning start times (5 or 6 a.m.), evening, night, and weekend shifts.

-Lectures and Practical labs: Saskatoon
+Lectures and practical labs:

-Clinical practicum placement may occur at any approved site in Saskatchewan.
+• Clinical practicum placement may occur at any approved site in Saskatchewan.

 • 8 weeks at various sites around Saskatchewan